-The ADX-3981 can both de-embed and embed GPI data from/to timecode.
-As well, GPI inputs can be used to load user presets on the ADX-3981 card.
-See section 5.14.2 on page 50 for more information.
+The ADX-3981 can both de-embed and embed GPI data from/to timecode. .
+As well, GPI inputs can be used to load user presets on the ADX-3981 card, or reset loudness measurements.

 GPI status: the icons show the status of the three GPI inputs on the rear panel.